makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

     * much room for improvement:
       task not yet fully addressed by current SOTA NLU models
-* transfer learning experiments with existing emotion benchmarks show that our data can generalize to different taxonomies and domains, such as tweets and personal narratives
+* transfer learning experiments with existing emotion benchmarks show that our data can generalize to different taxonomies and domains, eg tweets and personal narratives
   * given limited additional data labeled for emo classif in spec domains, our data can provide baseline emotion understanding and contribute to increasing model accuracy for the target domain